Wisp

 - Stream creation failed due to invalid information.
 This could be sent if the destination was a reserved address or the port is invalid.0x42

-- Stream creation failed due to an unreachable destination host.
-This could be sent if the destination is an domain which does not resolve to anything.0x43
+— Stream creation failed due to an unreachable destination host.
+This could be sent if the destination is a domain that does not resolve to anything.0x43

 - Stream creation timed out due to the destination server not responding.0x44

-- Stream creation failed due to the destination server refusing the connection.0x47
+- Stream creation failed because the destination server refused the connection.0x47

 - TCP data transfer timed out.0x48